Wildcard Matching

 Upper vs. Lower Case

-Windows and MacOS X allow file names to match if they differ only by the case of some letters.
-Most other unix filesystems require an exact match.
+Windows and macOS allow file names to match if they differ only by the case of some letters.
+Most other unix filesystems require an exact case match.
 It is best to avoid using filenames that differ only by the case of some letters, and try to match case exactly.

 Character Escaping

 When you are using wildcards to match local files for sending, the pattern must be parsed by your local command shell.
-But when you want to use wildcards to download remote files, the local shell must pass the pattern through unchanged so that the server can see them.
+But when you want to use wildcards to download or delete remote files, the local shell must pass the characters through unchanged so that the server can see them.

-In unix, you can tell the shell to ignore wildcards either by enclosing the entire parameter in quotes, or by preceeding each wildcard with a backslash.
+In unix, you can tell the shell to ignore wildcards either by enclosing the entire argument in quotes, or by preceding each wildcard with a backslash.
 For example:

 In Windows, you can escape wildcards by using quotes:

-If you are having trouble getting wildcard patterns to work ("no match" errors), make sure that your remote download patterns are escaped, and that your local send patterns are not.
+If you are having trouble getting wildcard patterns to work ("no match" errors), make sure that your remote patterns are escaped according to the rules of your local shell.